http4k/examples/openapi/README.md

 # http4k OpenAPI example
 This example shows how to create an API which exposes an OpenAPI3 specification document, driven by the code.
-It uses the `http4k-format-jackson` library and http4k lenses from the core module to provide automatic marshalling of JSON from Kotlin Data classes.
+It uses the `http4k-contract` and`http4k-format-jackson` libraries in concert with http4k lenses from the core module to provide automatic marshalling of JSON from Kotlin Data classes.

 Documentation for each endpoint is compile-safe, meaning that the OpenAPI3 spec served is always up to date, including JSON schema models generated from the code.